 Alliance Station - The designated "red" or "blue" Alliance area next to the Playing Field where the drivers and coach stand or move within during a Match.
-Station One is the Alliance Station closest to the audience.

 Competition - A Competition is an activity a Team attends as part of the FIRST Tech Challenge program that is organized or sanctioned by the local program delivery partner or FIRST Headquarters.
 Competitions are all levels of FIRST Tech Challenge events that include Robot Matches or judging.